With the power of authenticity, we have the power to be our true selves, evolving, messy, complicated, loving and a whole lot more.

 - Gabby Bernstein

-I’m Lizandra Leigertwood and I’m counsellor and psychotherapist in private practice in St Albans, Hertfordshire.
-I help people to build their confidence, self esteem and find their authentic inner voice.
+I’m Lizandra Leigertwood and I’m a virtual counsellor and psychotherapist in private practice in St Albans, Hertfordshire.
+I help people all over the UK to build their confidence, self esteem and find their authentic inner voice.
 To arrange a consultation and see how counselling can help, you can email me in confidence here.